Hardhik-318/Flask-Openai-Chatbot/README.md

-# Neura-AI — Custom AI Chatbot using Flask and GitHub-hosted OpenAI API
+# Nora — Custom AI Chatbot using Flask and GitHub-hosted OpenAI API

-**Neura-AI** is a lightweight and visually appealing web-based chatbot that enables users to interact in three intelligent modes:
+**Nora** is a lightweight and visually appealing web-based chatbot that enables users to interact in three intelligent modes:
 - Answer a Question
 - Summarize Text
 - Generate Creative Content